hpcclab/Merge-Saving-Prediction/README.md

     file_path:         File input path, test data save in xls/xlsx format
     table_name:        The name of the table

-*Noticed: The data format needs to be consistent with that shown in the sample.xlsx
+*Note: The data format needs to be consistent with that shown in the sample.xlsx

 ### Quick Start:
  We provide a sample as an example, run the script as below,